 Even the best cheesecake recipes don't always tell you everything you need to know.
 We’re filling in the blanks with tips and techniques to help you avoid lumps, leaks, cracks, and sunken middles so you can take your cheesecakes from OK to awesome.

 Try this recipe: Chantal's New York Cheesecake

-The springform pans used for cheesecakes are notorious for leaking.
+Cheesecakes are usually baked in a springform pan that can be removed after the cheesecake is baked.
+However, springform pans are notorious for leaking.
 Over time, bends and dings in the metal where the band meets the base can weaken the seal.
 One way to guard against batter leaking out?
 An evenly thick, pre-baked crust that covers the pan seam.

 Here’s how to get a perfect seam-covering pre-baked crust:

 - Crush graham crackers (or cookies or whatever your recipe uses) in a food processor so they’re finely and uniformly ground.
 Next, mix the crumbs with butter, following recipe directions.